 I don’t see Valentine’s Day as too different from Thanksgiving, other than there’s less tryptophan and more schmaltz.
 Both are days of appreciation that shouldn’t be relegated to one day.

 I left you right before Halloween, and I kept wanting to come back.
-Instead, I digitally stored away all the moments I wanted to write for you.
+Instead, I digitally stored away all the moments I wanted to write for you in note files.
 So in the spirit of 365-day appreciation, let me present to you on Valentine’s Day what I had for you on Thanksgiving:

 “I’m thankful every day of the year for health, wonder and the people in my life.
 But I’m most thankful that I’m not unthankful for anything long enough to remember it.

 Having said that, let me tackle the paradox of thankfulness.

 Superstition – I’m thankful for superstition because humming birds and butterflies are considered good omens, so every time I see one, I perk up in expectance of something good to come.
 I’m unthankful for superstition because I’m terrified of handling mirrors in case I break one and doom myself for seven years.